jonghall/ibmcloud-create-vpc/README.md

 ## Known Limitations
 - Only one VPC can be defined in YAML file
 - Only parameters shown in YAML file are currently supported
-- If objects already exist, script will not recreate and does not evaluate a change.
+- If objects already exist, script will not recreate the object and therefore does not evaluate if changes exist.
+You must manually delete prior to execution of script if you want the changes to be implemented.